Nuisance Animals and Pests

 We understand some animals can pose more of a nuisance than others, as they annoy not only the neighbours but the community.
 While investigations into these animals can be lengthy and difficult to resolve, the Council must determine and document the level of nuisance before investigating further.

 If you wish to lodge a request for an investigation, please download and complete the appropriate Nuisance Animal Form and Diary and return to Council.

 While we encourage our residents to own and manage their pets, the City of Playford’s By-Law limits cat ownership to two cats per property.
 We recommend that cat owners get their pets desexed, give them identification (your name & number), and is kept on your property to prevent breeding or harming wildlife.
 New legislation makes it compulsory to ID your cat by microchip - if found without ID it may be trapped and removed.

-For more information on responsible cat ownership, please visit the Good Cat website.
+For more information on responsible cat ownership, please visit the Dog and Cat Board guide to owning a cat.

 Complaints for nuisance cats can only be investigated if the address of the cat’s home is identified.